Joanna Adamek Kalinowska

 “In the middle of the house, in Russian tradition, there was what they call a piec, a big stove, but not just a stove.
 In one part, you have the oven and stove-top for cooking and the other side you make the heat.
 Of course, it was bitterly cold.
 You had to keep the fire going all the time.”

 “They were not bothering about whether you were hungry or not hungry.
 It wasn’t their business.”

-There were nine in the Adamek-Dybczak family: Joanna, her three brothers and parents, her mother’s parents and her grandfather’s brother, Wojciech.
-The NKVD authority running Szenczuga soon corralled her father and brother Bronisław into the main “Labour for Bread” regime.
+There were nine in the Adamek-Dybczak family: Joanna, her three brothers and parents, her mother’s parents and her grandfather’s brother, Wojciech, then aged 64.
+The NKVD commandant running Szenczuga soon corralled her father and brother Bronisław into the “labour for bread” regime.
 They disappeared into the taiga to cut trees and returned “maybe” once a month.

 “They said they went to an old Russian settlement for people deported before us, White Russians.
-Stalin punished people… if they were a little bit better off than others or said political things he didn’t like.
+Stalin punished people if he thought they were a little bit better off than others, or said political things he didn’t like.

 “Most of them died there.
-They were called tubylczy, which means locals, people who stayed there for years, from family to family.
-They usually had a goat or two and the same kind of houses as us but they had cultivated quite big gardens, enclosed, where they grew potatoes, tomatoes and cucumbers.”
+They called them tubylczy, which means locals, people who stayed there for years, from family to family.
+They usually had a goat or two, and the same kinds of houses as us, but they had cultivated quite big gardens—enclosed—where they grew potatoes, tomatoes and cucumbers.”

-For their labour, Franciszek and Bronisław Adamek received 500 grammes of heavy brown bread a day, some of which they saved to share with their family back in the main Szenczuga facility.
+For their labour, Franciszek and Bronisław Adamek received 500 grammes of heavy brown bread a day, some of which they saved to share with their family back in Szenczuga.

 The facility provided a daily slice of the bread to those who did not labour.

 “Occasionally they gave us ‘soup.’
 Brown macaroni in water, and they called it ‘soup.’